 Avoiding the difficulties of working on a construction site also makes modular offsite manufacturing much safer.
 This is a much more significant factor when constructing facilities in the high-hazard process industries than it might be in housebuilding.
 Working next to hazardous operational facilities makes construction logistically complex, and so the more that can be done away from site, the better.

-Reduction in waste is another benefit of offsite manufacturing.
+Reduction in waste is another benefit of offsite manufacturing and modular design.
 Inevitably, some of the material brought onto a construction site will have to be taken away as waste.
 It’s much easier to minimise, sort, process, reuse and recycle waste in a controlled, manufacturing environment.
+In addition, wasting less material will also help companies to meet targets for decarbonisation.

 Who will lead the way?